Results Of Black Friday Problems: Crashes & Sales

-What is more, website issues damaged the company's reputation.
-Unsatisfied customers flooded social networks with messages of frustration, promising to shop at their competitor’s instead.
+What is more, website issues damaged the company’s reputation.
+Unsatisfied customers flooded social networks with messages of frustration, promising to shop at their competitors instead.
 And we all know the pace of news going viral on social media.
-For such a big company, it would be rather easy to earn the money back.
-What can’t be said about brand image.
+For such a big company, it would be rather easy to earn the money back, which can’t be said about brand image.

 Or can we say that negative PR is still a brand promotion..?

 What’s the reason behind websites crashes?
-Websites were technically not ready to meet an increased traffic and lacked a well performed cloud testing.
+Websites were technically not ready to meet increased traffic and lacked a well-performed cloud testing.

 How should a company act in such kind of emergency situations?

-General recommendations to be taken to get ready to Black Friday 2020
+General recommendations to be taken to get ready for Black Friday 2020

 Retailer’s “TO DO’s” based on consumers’ expectations: